icdevs/Icdevs_mainsite/_posts/2022-02-25-A DAO for Cycles.md

 ## Funding

-The bounty was generously funded by the DFINITY Foundation.
+The bounty was generously funded by the DFINITY Foundation and cycle_dao.
 If you would like to turbocharge this bounty you can seed additional donations of ICP to 596b5cdecdae9a8ba967d3bdc448d829f353c40c40a284b5f51a6ca283249e02.
-ICDevs will match the bounty 5:1 for the first 40 ICP out of the DFINITY grant and then 0.25:1 after that.
+ICDevs will match the bounty 0.25:1.
 All donations will be tax deductible for US Citizens and Corporations.
 If you send a donation and need a donation receipt, please email the hash of your donation transaction, physical address, and name to donations@icdevs.org.
 More information about how you can contribute can be found at our [donations page](https://icdevs.org/donations.html).

 ## General Bounty Process